bio-ontology-research-group/multi-drug-embedding/README.md

   combine complementary information from both structured databases and from literature.

-Below are the steps for the drugs multimodal repurposing pipleine
+Below are the steps for the drugs repurposing pipleine

 ## Requirements
 * python 2.7.6